 Even though different departments may be aware of potential changes, it’s vital to the success of your FIM strategy that it is thoughtfully communicated across the organization.
-Before rolling out major changes, ensure that you have emails drafted, internal memos created, and/or other forms communications ready to go out.
+Before rolling out major changes, ensure that you have emails drafted, internal memos created, and/or other forms of communication ready to go out.
 You’ll likely receive questions, so be prepared to field them with educated responses that non-IT personnel can understand.

-Monitor & Regularly test
+Monitor & Regularly Test

 - Key files being monitored and files that should be